zachvalenta/jvns.ca/content/post/2018-12-09-how-do-you-document-a-tech-project-with-comics-.markdown

 (twitter? on your website? in person?), and figure out how to illustrate it after :).
 The information is the main thing, not the art!

-Once you have a clear story about what you want to get across (""), you can start trying to think about how to represent it using illustrations!
+Once you have a clear story about what you want to get across, you can start trying to think about how to represent it using illustrations!

 ### focus on concepts that don't change